fltk-rs/fltk-rs/README.md

 $ nix-shell --packages rustc cmake git gcc xorg.libXext xorg.libXft xorg.libXinerama xorg.libXcursor xorg.libXrender xorg.libXfixes libpng libcerf pango cairo libGL mesa pkg-config
 ```
 - Android (experimental): Android Studio, Android Sdk, Android Ndk.

+## Features

+The following are the features offered by the crate:
+- no-pango: Build without pango support on Linux/BSD, if rtl/cjk font support is not needed.
+- fltk-bundled: Support for bundled versions of cfltk and fltk on selected platforms (requires curl and tar)
+- enable-glwindow: Support for drawing using OpenGL functions.
+- use-ninja:  If you have ninja build installed, it builds faster than make or VS
+- system-libpng: Uses the system libpng
+- system-libjpeg: Uses the system libjpeg
+- system-zlib: Uses the system zlib

 ## FAQ